 Finding an Internship in the Fashion Industry

-Internships in the fashion industry can be varied and often not as glamorous as they sound.
-Like with many internships and jobs that sound exciting, interns and new employees may start out doing menial tasks that may initially seem unrelated to the world of fashion.
+Internships in the fashion industry can be varied, and many are much less glamorous than they sound.
+As with most internships and entry-level jobs, new employees will have to initially complete menial tasks that may seem completely unrelated to the world of fashion.

-As a fashion intern, it will be the experience you get in the field, and the people you meet that will make the internship most valuable.
-Art majors are often interested in pursuing a career in fashion.
-These are students who enjoy using their creativity to take a vision and turn it into a tangible product.
-Students with a flair for clothing, footwear, and accessory design need to also possess the patience it takes to gain the knowledge and experience to get good in the field, get themselves hired, and then become noticed as designers as they build their networks and portfolios.
+As a fashion intern, it is the experience you get in the field and the people you meet that make the internship most valuable.
+For example, art majors are often interested in pursuing a career in fashion.
+These students use their creativity to take a vision and turn it into a tangible product.
+Those with a flair for clothing, footwear, and accessory design, and who also have the patience, can land visible jobs and become noticed as designers as they build their networks and portfolios.

-Fashion designers may choose to work for one fashion company or become an in-house designer, or they may decide to do freelance work and create their own clientele where they will design fashion and fashion-related products for customers.
-In addition to fashion designers, there are also other careers that those interested in fashion may go into.
-Students may decide that they are interested in fashion merchandising, marketing production, fashion journalism, and various other parts of the business such as becoming a buyer for a large department store or small boutique.
+Fashion designers may choose to work for one fashion company and become an in-house designer, or they may decide to do freelance work and attract their own clientele.
+In addition to fashion design, students may select a career in fashion merchandising, marketing production, fashion journalism, or as a buyer for a large department store or small boutique.

 There are many types of internships available in the industry, but here is a sample of some tasks and benefits found in internship listings:

 - Create original designs and engage in the creative process by starting out with a simple sketch and coming up with a finished product.